 It's not a stretch to say that.

-They are people who beat up immigrants and had plans to attack politicians and citizens with assault rifles on the celebration of Reunification Day in order to help bring in a white ethnostate.
+They are people who beat up immigrants and had plans to attack politicians and citizens with assault rifles on the celebration of reunification day in order to help bring in a white ethno-state.

 I'm still kind of amazed that anybody becomes a Nazi.

-We're so normalized to it now, but isn't it kind of weird that people still become Nazis?
+Like, I'm still kind of, like, we're so normalized to it now, but isn't it kind of weird that people still become Nazis?

 Especially in Germany.

-World War, whenever everybody economically destroyed Germany and left everybody so fucked, you know, you're like, well, a nationalist far-right movement is going to arise when everybody's that fucked.
+Like, to a certain extent, when after the first World War, whenever everybody economically destroyed Germany and left everybody so fucked, you know, you're like, well, a nationalist far-right movement is going to arise when everybody's that fucked.

-But now everybody's doing so much better and there are still people trying to be Nazis?
+But now everybody's doing so much better and there are still people trying to be Nazis.

 I mean, I guess you can, anybody can deny the Holocaust anywhere.

-It just seems strange to deny the Holocaust and say that that's, like, Nazis weren't bad, but at the same time actively try and kill people who are Jewish.
+It just seems strange to deny the Holocaust and say that that's like Nazis weren't bad, but at the same time, actively try and kill people who are Jewish.

-Yeah, aren't you kind of just, aren't you the very proof that the Holocaust did happen?
+Yeah, aren't you kind of just aren't you the very proof that the Holocaust did happen?

-See, I agree with you, but the only reason I don't like that is because it seems to put actual guilt on them as opposed to abstract guilt, which I don't care.
+Well, but that, see, I agree with you, but the only reason I don't like that is because it seems to put actual guilt on them as opposed to abstract guilt, which I don't care.

 Another reason he can't keep track of it is because he would also have to keep track of how many of these incidents happened under Boris Johnson and all of these things in order to compare.

-And every time that we've delved into those waters and talked about how he always screams about how there's all these acid attacks, and we go over the statistics and talk about the reality of who are the people who are doing these acid attacks, why are they doing them, all that stuff, it never matches his narrative.
+And every time that we've delved into those waters and talked about how he always screams about how there's all these asset attacks, and we go over the statistics and talk about the reality of who are the people who are doing these asset attacks, why are they doing them?

 He never wants to get into the reality and the individual instances because it's a problem for him.